gwald/MOTU-FreeStyle-Helper/README.md

 # MOTU-FreeStyle-Helper

-Mark of the Unicorn - FreeStyle midi sequencer helper stuff
+	FS_Helper - Mark of the Unicorn - FreeStyle midi sequencer helper stuff

-	FS_Helper

 	From: https://github.com/gwald/MOTU-FreeStyle-Helper

-	This is a AutoHotKey v1.1 script to improve the user interface of FreeStyle, mostly mouse driven.

- [Download](https://github.com/gwald/MOTU-FreeStyle-Helper/archive/refs/heads/main.zip) and extract all files into where your FreeStyle.exe is on your drive.
+ [Download](https://github.com/gwald/MOTU-FreeStyle-Helper/archive/refs/heads/main.zip) and extract all files into where your FreeStyle.exe is on your drive and run FS_Helper/build_deploy.bat before using.

 This is a AutoHotKey v1.1 script to improve the user interface of FreeStyle, mostly mouse driven.